powsybl/powsybl-tutorials/loadflow/README.md

 # How to install the loadflow simulator
 In the tutorial, we use Hades2, a RTE load-flow tool.
 Please visit the [Hades2 documentation](https://rte-france.github.io/hades2/index.html) to learn how to install Hades2 on your computer.
-Note that Hades2 only works on Linux for the moment.
+Note that Hades2 only works on Linux and on Windows for the moment.

 # How to configure this tutorial
 The configuration file is :